March 17, 2025

 Lee: Do you know?
 All 'Avis Car Services' cars are conventional fossil-fuel-based.
 It confirms that traditional cars are here to stay.

 Carl: Our discussion until now has been anchored to our personal experiences, likes & dislikes, biases, and perceptions.
-At times, we argued just for the sake of arguments.
+At times, we argued just for the sake of argument.
 In law school, we have come to learn how to base our conclusions on evidence and logic.
 Science, too, follows the same practice.
 Let's do that.

 Carl continues...